 - HTML copies, on the other hand, are generally text-only, with any images and special formatting removed.

-- The Globe & Mail is a special case in that recent issues (last 3 months) are also available in page-image format through our PressReader database: Globe & Mail.
+- The Globe & Mail is a special case in that recent issues (the last seven days) are also available in page-image format through our PressReader database: Globe & Mail.
 (Follow that link, then use the calendar options at the top of the top of the screen to navigate to other recent issues of the G&M.)

 - To get a PDF version of an article, you'd need to use whatever print-to-PDF function is available on your computer (the SFU Library machines all do this sort of thing).